Preventing Infections in Our Health Service

 The graph shows the hand hygiene compliance rate for RPH for the last four audit periods.
 A rate higher than the benchmark is desirable.

-In the last four audit periods (July 2021 to October 2022), RPH has achieved greater than the benchmark of 80% compliance in 3 audit periods.
+In the last four audit periods, RPH has consistently achieved greater than the benchmark of 80% compliance.

 Surgical site infections (SSI) is one of the most common complications associated with surgery and every patient who undergoes surgery is at risk of acquiring an infection.
 A patient who develops a SSI will often have a longer hospital stay or be readmitted, require antibiotics to treat the infection, and sometimes require further surgery.